Saturn Award for Best Television Presentation

-The following are a list of Saturn Award nominees & winners for Best Television Presentation.
+The following are a list of Saturn Award nominees and winners for Best Television Presentation.
 The award was introduced in 1994.

 Breaking Bad, The Walking Dead and Doctor Who are the only series to have won the award twice; additionally, Breaking Bad and The Walking Dead have both won the award for Best Syndicated/Cable Television Series several times.
 Doctor Who (2005) is the most nominated series in the category, with five nominations.

-As of the 47th Saturn Awards, the category is known as Best Streaming Limited Event Television Series.
+As of the 50th Anniversary Saturn Awards, the category is known as Best Streaming Limited Event Television Series.